ltrzesniewski/RazorBlade/README.md

 HTML escaping can be avoided by using the `@Html.Raw(value)` method, just like in ASP.NET.
 The `IEncodedContent` interface represents content which does not need to be escaped.
 The `HtmlString` class is a simple implementation of this interface.

 Templates can be included in other templates by evaluating them, since they implement `IEncodedContent`.
 For instance, a `Footer` template can be included by writing `@(new Footer())`.
-Remember to always create a new instance of the template to include, even if they don't contain custom code, as they are not thread-safe.
+Remember to always create a new instance of the template to include, even if it doesn't contain custom code, as templates are stateful and not thread-safe.

 The namespace of the generated class can be customized with the `@namespace` directive.
 The default value is deduced from the file location.